nonvisual/nonvisual.github.io/_posts/2020-12-10-budget-go-live.md

 <img src="/images/budget_optimization/optimize_interface.PNG" alt="Budget" style="width:150px;"/>

 and to link an action to the button click.
-For this we create an event handler method, which starts from clearing output of previous optimization:
+For this we create an event handler method, which starts from clearing output of the previous optimization:
 ```python
 def btn_optimize_eventhandler(obj):
     clear_output()